Skip to Main Content

 4. Unless there are contingencies in your purchase agreement allowing the previous owner to stay for a period of time, you should receive keys to your new home after signing the paperwork.

-What factors may cause closing delays?
+What causes closing delays?

 A number of things can hold up your closing, including a low appraisal, unmet contingencies, title problems and a foul-up with the mortgage funds.